heig-vd-dai-course/heig-vd-dai-course/README.md

 - 64 periods of 45 minutes (= 48 hours in class).
 - ~27-42 hours outside of the class.

-Divided in three main parts:
+These periods are divided in three main parts:

 - Part 1 - Input/output processing (18 periods)
 - Part 2 - Network programming with TCP and UDP (24 periods)